mhajisaid/secure-system-Arch/README.md

 1. first launch the server then the client, server will listen for a connection by displaying waiting for a connection... and the client will ask for username.

-2. at the client end enter username, then it will request for a password, the password will be masked as asterisk.
+2. from the server code copy the username and password and emter username at the client end, then it will request for a password, enter the password you copied the password will be masked as asterisk.

 3. if you enter correct username and password client will login successful.